Appearance

 ProductVariants are treated exactly like a regular product as far as Relewise is concerned.
 The only difference is that a ProductVariant is tied to another product, and so carries both the superordinate product's ProductId, as well as its own VariantId.
 The Data Dictionary for ProductVariants, however, is identical to a non-variant Product, and should contain the same kind of data that you want to be used for search and recommendation purposes.

-In addition to the Data Dictionary, ProductVariants also contain a Specification Dictionary.
+A subset of the data inserted in the ProductVariant Data Dictionary can be selected as Specification data through the Search Index configuration for variants.
 Specifications are designed to identify the dimensions of a variant product, such as size, color, vintage etc. Specifically, Specifications are designed to correlate between products, allowing for cross-referencing on the basis of variant-specific data.

 Example of Specifications Usecase